-For many years later, the nature of diastrophism was up for debate in the scientific community.
+For many years afterwards, the nature of diastrophism was up for debate in the scientific community.
 "Have diastrophic movements been in progress constantly, or at intervals only, with quiescent periods between?
 Are they perpetual or periodic?"
 (Chamberlin, 1909, p.
 689).
-Defending the periodic conception of diastrophism, Thomas Chamberlin (1843 - 1928) proposed a model for eustasy very similar to Suess (1888), in which the isostatic balance would promote vertical adjustment cycles in the Earth's crust, leading to marine regressions and transgressions.
+Defending the periodic conception of diastrophism, Thomas Chamberlin (1843-1928) proposed a model for eustasy very similar to Suess (1888), in which the isostatic balance would promote vertical adjustment cycles in the Earth's crust, leading to marine regressions and transgressions.
 The novelty offered by Chamberlin (1898) was the linkage between diastrophism, sea-level variations, and climatic cycles.
 In his theory, the weathering of the subaerially exposed continents during regression would promote substantial CO2 consumption, causing global cooling.
 Conversely, during transgression, the excess of atmospheric CO2 was supposed to improve warming by the greenhouse effect.
-Chamberlin's primary motivation was establishing a theoretical framework that could explain the global division of geological time and the stratigraphic correlations through base-level changes (Chamberlin, 1909).
-In his most famous work, Diastrophism as the Ultimate Basis of Correlation, Chamberlin (1909) reaffirms the global character of dystrophic movements and underlines their importance for correlations by base level.
-According to him, the synchronicity of these events, associated with variations in sea level, allows for transoceanic correlations.
+Chamberlin's primary motivation was to establish a theoretical framework that could explain the global division of geological time and the stratigraphic correlations through base-level changes (Chamberlin, 1909).
+In his most famous work, Diastrophism as the Ultimate Basis of Correlation, Chamberlin (1909) reaffirms the global character of dystrophic movements and underlines their im-